-The Platform for Agricultural Risk Management (PARM), an outcome of the G8 and G20 discussions on food security and agricultural growth, is a four year multi-donor partnership between the European Commission (EC), the French Development Agency (AFD), the Italian Development Cooperation (DGCS), and the International Fund for Agricultural Development (IFAD), NEPAD and the development partners.
+PARM is an outcome initiative of the 2010-2012 G8-G20 discussions on agricultural growth and food security.
+It is supported through a multi-donor funding partnership between the European Commission (EC), the French Development Agency (AFD), the Italian Development Cooperation (DGCS), and the International Fund for Agricultural Development (IFAD), NEPAD and the development partners.

 For the past years, many international institutions and organizations have placed considerable importance on Agricultural Risk Management (ARM).
 However, bottlenecks in terms of lack of capacity, insufficient knowledge transfer between countries, and low uptake of innovation persist in the area of agricultural risk management.
 Several local, regional and international development institutions and stakeholders have expressed the need for a supportive facility that fosters the exchange of knowledge and experience to assist the public and the private sector in developing countries to build a more structured knowledge-based approach towards agricultural risk management.